 If Chrome works properly after you disable the antivirus software, contact the vendor of your antivirus software and ask them for advice, or install a different antivirus solution.

-If this didn’t work for you, read on and check the fix below.
+If this doesn’t work for you, read on and check the fix below.

 Fix 4: Clear Chrome cache and cookies

 The cache and cookies stored by Chrome can sometimes prevent it from running smoothly.
 Try clearing Chrome cache and cookies regularly to see if it fixes your problem.
 Here is how:

 1) Open Chrome.